Introduction to Dynamic and Synoptic Meteorology

 Learning objectives

-The course unit offers an introduction to the physical mechanisms governing the atmospheric processes, which are at the basis of meteorological analysis and prediction.
-The students will become familiar with the main weather phenomena and with the physical variables involved in those phenomena.
+The course offers an introduction to the physical and dynamical processes, which are the basis for understanding weather across different scales, with particular focus to mid-latitude weather systems.
+The course topics provide the knowledge to perform meteorological and numerical analyses, to diagnose and understand the past, present and future weather.
+The students will become familiar with the main weather phenomena at both mesoscale and synoptic scale, and with the physical variables involved in those phenomena.

 Expected learning outcomes